 The vast majority (86%) of employees feel people at their organization are not heard fairly or equally — and nearly half (47%) say that underrepresented voices remain undervalued by employers.
 In particular, essential workers, younger workers, non-caregiving employees, and employees who identify with underserved races and ethnicities feel less heard than their workplace counterparts.

-“There is troubling inequity in the feedback loop at organisations across the globe.
+“There is troubling inequity in the feedback loop at organizations across the globe.
 Despite many employees feeling personally heard by their employer, the majority see significant disparities in which employees are — and not — heard,” said Chris Mullen, Ph.D., SPHR, SHRM-SCP, executive director of The Workforce Institute at UKG.
-“At a time when organisations are desperately vying to attract and retain top talent, people leaders must first listen and then act upon the voice of the employee in order to sustain long-term business stability and success.”
+“At a time when organizations are desperately vying to attract and retain top talent, people leaders must first listen and then act upon the voice of the employee in order to sustain long-term business stability and success.”

 To dive deeper into the data and learn why investing in the voices of employees should be a strategic business imperative, read The Heard and the Heard-Nots executive report.

 - Note to editors: Please refer to this as “The Heard and the Heard-Nots report by The Workforce Institute at UKG and Workplace Intelligence.”

 - Subscribe to The Workforce Institute at UKG and follow the think tank on Twitter and LinkedIn for insight, research, blogs, and podcasts on how organizations can manage today’s modern workforce to drive engagement and performance.